jglien/A-Game-Of-Faces/README.md

 # A Game of Faces

-A RESTful Web API for implementing a game to familiarize yourself with colleagues at WillowTree.
+A RESTful Web API for implementing a game of matching names and faces.
 Includes a simple MVC client.

 ## How to Run